gr0uch/simulacra/README.md

 Instead of returning a new Node, it will return the Node that was passed in, so it's not necessary to manually append the return value to the DOM.
 All *change* functions will be run so that event binding can happen, but return values will be ignored.
 If the Node could not be rehydrated properly, it will throw an error.

+## Similar Projects

+- [Plates](https://github.com/flatiron/plates/) has a similar concept, but uses string templating instead of the DOM API.
+- [Bind.js](https://github.com/remy/bind.js/) has a similar API, but only works on simple key-value pairs and is unoptimized for arrays.

 ## License

 This software is licensed under the [MIT license](https://raw.githubusercontent.com/sapeien/simulacra/master/LICENSE).